Zac-Benattar/cs324/README.md

 - Clone the repo into a local folder.
 - Install Node.js (https://nodejs.org/en) and npm (should be installed with nodejs), you may need to restart your terminal to use npm.
-- From the `rt-trainer-app` directory run the following commands in a terminal:
+- From the root directory run the following commands in a terminal:
 	- Install the required dependencies: `npm install`
 	- Run the webserver: `npx vite`